majidakbari/mail-service/readme.md

 ```bash
 docker-compose exec app vendor/bin/phpunit
 ```
+* Notice: They are some tests that rely on database.
+It is possible to use `in-memory database` to make sure that the database is empty and clean but it costs a lot.
+So please make sure that the database (`logs` table) is empty before you run tests.

 ## Technical discussions (Images/Containers)
 This project includes five docker containers based on `php-apache`, `MySQL`, `Redis`, `PHPMyAdmin` and `Swagger` images.